vmware/node-replication/README.md

 ## Compiling

+The library should compile with a stable rust compiler.
+The code supports `no_std` as well.

-The following system packets are required (for the examples/benchmark only):
+The following system libraries are required if you want to run the examples/benchmarks:
 ```
-$ apt-get install libhwloc-dev libfreetype6 libfreetype6-dev gnuplot
+$ apt-get install libhwloc-dev libfreetype6 libfreetype6-dev gnuplot numactl
 ```

-The tests require the nightly rust compiler:
+Running the tests require the use of a nightly rust compiler:
 ```
 rustup toolchain install nightly
 rustup default nightly